Religious views on smoking: Judaism

 More recently, rabbinic responsa tend to argue that smoking is prohibited as self-endangerment under Jewish law and that smoking in indoor spaces should be restricted as a type of damage to others.
 The self-endangerment rule is grounded partly on a Biblical verse that is read as an injunction to watch one's health - "ונשמרתם מאד, לנפשתיכם" [Vi'nish'martem Me'od Li'naf'sho'tey'chem] "And you shall watch yourselves very well ..."
 Similarly, rabbinic rules against damaging others are traced back to Biblical and Talmudic laws.

 Famous Ashkenazi Haredi rabbis have called on people not to smoke and called smoking an 'evil habit.'
 These rabbis include Rabbi Yosef Sholom Eliashiv, Rabbi Aharon Leib Shteinman, Rabbi Moshe Shmuel Shapiro, Rabbi Michel Yehuda Lefkowitz, Rabbi Nissim Karelitz, and Rabbi Shmuel Auerbach.
 Rabbi Shmuel HaLevi Wosner forbade people from starting to smoke and said that those who smoke should stop doing so.
 All of these rabbis also said that it is forbidden to smoke in a public place where others might be bothered by it.

-Among important Sephardi Haredi rabbis, Rabbi Ben Tzion Abba Shaul and Rabbi Moshe Tzedaka called on youth not to start smoking.
+Among important Sephardi Haredi rabbis, Rabbi Ben Tzion Abba Shaul, Rabbi Ovadia Yosef and Rabbi Moshe Tzedaka called on youth not to start smoking.

-Other major Ashkenazi rabbis who explicitly forbade smoking include Rabbi Eliezer Waldenberg, Rabbi Moshe Stern, and Rabbi Chaim Pinchas Sheinberg.
+Other major Ashkenazi rabbis who explicitly forbade smoking include Rabbi Eliezer Waldenberg, Rabbi Moshe Stern, and Rabbi Chaim Pinchas Sheinberg, and Rabbi Asher Zelig Weiss.

+Among religious zionist rabbis, the view that smoking is strictly prohibited is very widely accepted, and more pronounced than among Haredi rabbis.
+Smoking is also much less accepted as well as prevalent in zionist yeshivas, as compared to Haredi yeshivas.